What is Endari and how is it used?

 The clinical trial evaluated the efficacy and safety of Endari in 230 patients (5 to 58 years of age) with sickle cell anemia or sickle β0-thalassemia who had 2 or more painful crises within 12 months prior to enrollment.
 Eligible patients stabilized on hydroxyurea for at least 3 months continued their therapy throughout the study.
 The trial excluded patients who had received blood products within 3 weeks, had renal insufficiency or uncontrolled liver disease, or were pregnant (or planning pregnancy) or lactating.
 Study patients received Endari or placebo for a treatment duration of 48 weeks followed by 3 weeks of tapering.

 Efficacy was demonstrated by a reduction in the number of sickle cell crises through Week 48 and prior to the start of tapering among patients that received Endari compared to patients who received placebo.
+This clinical benefit was observed irrespective of hydroxyurea use.
 A sickle cell crisis was defined as a visit to an emergency room/medical facility for sickle cell disease-related pain which was treated with a parenterally administered narcotic or parenterally administered ketorolac.
 In addition, the occurrence of chest syndrome, priapism, and splenic sequestration were considered sickle cell crises.
 Treatment with Endari also resulted in fewer hospitalizations due to sickle cell pain at Week 48, fewer cumulative days in hospital and a lower incidence of acute chest syndrome.

-Table 3: Results from the Endari Clinical Trial in
+Table 3.
+Results from the Endari Clinical Trial in Sickle Cell Disease

 (n = 152)